ibokuri/libvmm/README.md

 (VMM) and hypervisor development.

-VMMs and hypervisors often share a large portion of their core functionality (e.g., VM lifecycle/resource management via KVM, I/O virtualization via virtio).
+VMMs and hypervisors often share a large portion of their core functionality (e.g., VM lifecycle and resource management via KVM, I/O virtualization via virtio).
 However, these shared components are typically reimplemented for each project, resulting in duplicated efforts and unecessary drudge work.
 Libvmm aims to help developers avoid this sort of redundancy.